 Bus stops in cities and on the roads are marked by a yellow metal “flag”.
 The list of route no. that stop there are marked on the flag, generally accompanied by the destinations.
 If you see it in Hebrew only, check the other side and you might find the English version there.
 (Sometimes, though, the English version is incomplete.)
 You may also find route maps posted on the wall of the stop shed.
 If you need help reading this info or just clueless, don’t be shy to ask other passengers.

 - Egged: Dial *2800 from any phone, or send an SMS message to *2800.
 Call center hours: Weekdays 6.30-21.00, Friday 7.30-15.00, Saturday from the end of Shabbat to 23.00.
 There is service in English, Hebrew, and Russian.

 - Dan: Dial 03-6394444 (Bezek), *3456 (Cellcom/Orange) or *4444 (Pelephone).
 Call center hours: Weekdays 7.00-21.00, Friday 7.00-13.00, Saturday 18.00-22.00.
 Computer service available 24/7.
 Languages: Hebrew, English, Russian and Spanish

-Bus routes in Israel are designated by a number, that consist of 1 to 3 digits.
+You can identify bus routes by their numbers that consist of 1 to 3 digits.
 Urban and suburban lines usually have 1 or 2 digits, while intercity lines normally have 3 digits.
 The last digit of intercity lines often suggests its category.
-The fastest routes usually have digit 0 or 5, while the digits 1 and 3 are associated with slow lines.
+The fastest routes usually have digit 0 or 5, while slows lines have the digits 1 and 3.
 Digits 2, 4, 6 and 9 are usually express lines.